Published in: 2016

 ACT LIKE YOU DON’T NEED THE MONEY.
 If you set up your business in a way so that you do not need the money, customers will be more happy to pay you.
 If you only work for the money, your customers will feel it.
 Like in a relationship, it is a turnoff with someone who is too anxious.
 But if you do the work, even though you do not need it, it will be rewarded.

 THE IMPORTANCE OF CLARITY.
-When Sivers ran CD Baby, he often sent out mass emails, and if he worded himself carelessly, he quickly got back thousands of emails asking for clarification – which cost thousands of dollars.
-The same applies to the design of a website, with the difference that feedback is lacking.
+Sivers, when running CD Baby, often sent out mass emails.
+If he worded himself carelessly, he quickly got back thousands of emails asking for clarification – which cost thousands of dollars.
+The same applies to the design of a website.
 A visitor to an unclear website gets frustrated and moves on without leaving any explanation.
 Such a website gets hits but no business.
-Edit sentences over and over again and delete every unnecessary word.

 PSYCHOLOGICAL PRICE SENSITIVITY.
 When Sivers first started CD Baby, he charged $25 to add a new album to the site.
 He quickly realized that $35 feels like $25 and then raised the price.
 No one complained and suddenly profitability had increased significantly while he now had room to give a discount and still make a profit.
 These psychological price limits are everywhere.
 If the product is not a real commodity, there is often hidden profitability in pricing.